-Unum will only subtract deductible sources of income which are payable as a result of the same disability.
+With the exception of retirement payments, Unum will only subtract deductible sources of income which are payable for the same period of disability for which we are paying benefits.

 WHAT ARE NOT DEDUCTIBLE SOURCES OF INCOME?

 Unum will not subtract from your gross disability payment income you receive from, but not limited to, the following: